Paraćin: Folklore

 Nickname for an inhabitant of Paraćin is Džigeran, derived from the colloquial Serbian word for liver, džigerica, and originating from the 19th century.
 There are couple of jovial stories how it came about and both stem from the popular local rivalry between the towns of Paraćin and Jagodina.
 According to one story, Serbian ruler Prince Miloš Obrenović, visited Paraćin.
 The hosts didn't know what to prepare for the prince, so the townsfolk from the neighboring Jagodina told them to prepare liver, as the prince adores it.
 Actually, it was quite the opposite, so when prince tasted the liver, which he couldn't stand, he said: Oh liver, are you meat?
 Oh, people of Paraćin, are you humans?
 Another story goes that a train hit a turkey in Jagodina (turkey is town's symbol) and dragged it all the way to Paraćin, with only liver remaining on the locomotive.

+Geography

 Settlements

 Apart from the town of Paraćin, the municipality includes the following settlements, along with number of residents (2002 census):